I Keep the Warfighter’s Hands in the Fight: Jennifer Prutch

 |0

-This work, I Keep the Warfighter’s Hands in the Fight: Jennifer Prutch [Image 2 of 2], by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, I Keep the Warfighter’s Hands in the Fight: Jennifer Prutch, by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.